+Dharamshala Cricket Stadium.
 This cricket stadium is situated in the very lap of the majestic Himalayas.
-And what is really great to know about this place is the fact that it is situated at a height of 1,457 m above sea level which makes this to be a great contributing reason for exploring this place at least once.
+And the fact that it is situated at a height of 1,457 m above sea level makes this stadium a major contributing factor for exploring this place at least once.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here